Gesee-y/ReactiveECS.jl/README.md

   - Without initialization: 6B ent/sec
 - **A move System (just pos += vel)**: 16.33M ent/frame
 - **Fragmentation overhead with 10 randomized components across 25500 entities**: 15ns (see [benchmark](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/test/overhead_test.jl)

+> In contrast with traditional ECS whose avoids the worst case, RECS constantly run in it (max possible memory usage, max possible fragmentation, etc).
+This mean it would be hard to have worse than the performances obtained in the benchmarks

+---

 ## Systems variant